retaildevcrews/ngsa-asb/spikes/argo-cd/README.md

 ### Step 3.2: Choosing The Right ApplicationSet Controller Generator

+Choosing the right application-set generator is dependent on how cluster management is needed.

-If the need is to be able to pick certain applications to deploy to specific clusters, use a list generator.
+If clusters are predefined with little to no changes to clusters, and the deployment/addition of applications need to be separated to different clusters/environments, use a list generator.
+List generators require manually updating the application-set to add or remove clusters.

 The folder structure...

+If clusters are more dynamic where the creation/modification are happening more often, using a git generator may be better.
+A folder can be targeted in the git repo to where if a config.json file is checked-in/modified, a cluster will be created/removed appropriately.